jaredly/j2/Roadmap.md

 So ... what about
-- [ ] ... having a `TEmpty` type. would be good.
+- [x] ... having a `TBlank` type. would be good.
 For when there's an `apply` that needs application. like "underscore"

 - [x] normal (reolved) apply, let it infer type args